Mano Swartz, M.D., P.C.

 He joined the faculty of the University of Utah Medical Center as a retinal surgeon in 1979.

-His research includes the initial studies in argon vitreoretinal endophotocoagulation, the original work in evaluating zinc for age-related macular degeneration, and recent work in differential membrane filtration for non-exudative macular degeneration.
+His research includes the initial studies in argon vitreoretinal endophotocoagulation, the original work in evaluating zinc for age-related macular degeneration, and the more recent work in differential membrane filtration for non-exudative macular degeneration.

-Each of these studies has benefited the medical community.
+Each of these studies and his current work continue to benefit the medical community.

-He is a charter member of the Macular Society and a member of the American Board of Ophthalmology and the Association for Research in Vision and Ophthalmology.
+He is a charter member of the Macula Society, the American Board of Ophthalmology and the Association for Research in Vision and Ophthalmology.